aspose-html/Aspose.HTML-Documentation/content/net/message-handlers/popular-use-cases/network-timeouts/_index.md

 type: docs
 weight: 30
 url: /net/message-handlers/network-timeouts/
 description: Learn how to set network timeouts in C#.
 Create a custom message handler for network operation timeouts using Aspose.HTML for .NET.
 keywords: message handler, connect timeout, network timeouts, network operation, network connection timeout, network operation timeout, network request
-lastmod: "2023-02-08"
+lastmod: "2023-03-18"
 sitemap:
     changefreq: "monthly"
     priority: 0.8
 ---

 {{% alert color="primary" %}}
-Network timeouts can occur when a network connection is not able to be established or a server is taking too long to respond.
+Network timeouts can occur when a network connection is not able to be established, or a server is taking too long to respond.
 When a network timeout occurs, it can impact the functionality of a software application and cause a range of problems.
 This article will discuss how to set network timeouts in C# with practical examples.
 You find simple C# examples of how to create a custom message handler for network operation timeouts.
 {{% /alert %}}

 ## **Network Timeouts**